maybeizen/maybeizen/README.md

 # Hey there, I'm maybeizen! 👋

-Welcome to my corner of GitHub!
-I’m a backend-focused software developer and future cybersecurity warrior, passionate about building powerful systems, APIs, and tools that do more than just look good — they *work* like a dream.
+Welcome to my little byte of the internet.
+I’m a backend-focused developer, future cybersecurity badass, and a guy who believes in building tech that *just works* — no fluff, no fuss, just pure functionality.

 ---

-## 🌟 About Me
+## 🌟 Who I Am
-- 🧠 Backend enthusiast with a love for systems that run deep — APIs, databases, performance, and logic are my zone.
+- 🧩 Backend lover through and through — give me APIs, databases, and system-level logic any day.
-- 💻 From full-stack beginnings to a backend future — I'm leaning into what I love most.
+- 💡 Started full-stack, but backend stole my heart (and never gave it back).
-- 🔐 Aspiring cybersecurity pro with an eye toward military and system-level programming.
+- 🔐 On a mission to become a cybersecurity wizard — military-grade systems?
+That’s the dream.
-- 💖 Romance anime fuels my soul — *Darling in the Franxx* and *Horimiya* hit especially deep.
+- 💖 Romance anime addict — *Tsuki ga Kirei* and *Darling in the Franxx* wrecked me in the best way.
-- 🚀 My dream?
-To run a software business that builds tools people rely on — real impact, real code.
+- 🚀 My goal?
+Build tools people *actually* use.
+Make an impact.
+Leave a legacy of clean code.
-- 🌱 Always learning, always evolving — whether it's Rust, C, or Go, the journey’s just heating up.
+- 🌱 Currently exploring Rust, C, and deeper system knowledge — I’m just getting started.

 ---

-## 🛠️ Current Tech Stack (Backend-Oriented)
+## 🛠️ Tech Stack (Backend is Home)
 <div align="center">

 ![GoLang](https://img.shields.io/badge/GoLang-%23111111?style=for-the-badge&logo=go&color=%23111111)